paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   the overviews?
   - How should we get a benchmark for single-thread performance in key areas?
     Should we run one thread alone?
 Run all threads and take the average?
+    - what about Memory, where only one thread reports metrics?
   - Will we average "saturation" for multiple performance measurements (e.g. portion back-end bound, decoding rate, etc) for the overall saturation?
 - What new counters will we use?